-Safety interlock switches used with the MM2-TA-12B Muting Module must satisfy several requirements.
-Each switch must provide electrically isolated contacts: at minimum, two normally closed (NC) contacts from one or from two individually mounted switches.
+Safety interlock switches used with the MM-TA-12B Muting Module must satisfy several requirements.
+Each switch must provide electrically isolated contacts: at minimum, two normally closed (NC) contacts from two individually mounted switches.

 The contacts must be of "positive-opening" design, with one or more normally closed contacts rated for safety.
-Positiveopening operation causes the switch to be forced open, without the use of springs, when the switch actuator is disengaged or moved from its home position (see the Banner Safety Catalog for examples).
-In addition, the switch(es) must be mounted in a "positive mode," to move/disengage the actuator from its home position and open the normally closed contact, when the guard opens.
+Positive-opening operation causes the switch to be forced open, without the use of springs, when the switch actuator is disengaged or moved from its home position (see the Banner Safety Catalog for examples).
+In addition, the switches must be mounted in a "positive mode," to move/disengage the actuator from its home position and open the normally closed contact, when the guard opens.

 Figure 3-13.
-SSI monitoring two positive-opening safety interlocking switches
+USSI monitoring two positive-opening safety interlocking switches

 WARNING . . .
-Not a Safety Category 4 Application
+May not be a Safety Category 4 or Control Reliable Application